KUSHAL20092013/ahs-hallway-navigator/README.md

-# Welcome to The AHS Hallway Navigator
+# Welcome to The AHS Navigator
 ## Project info

 **URL**: